Three Pigeons: History

 The earliest account is of a tavern keeper, William Earle who was born in 1690, and flourished in the early 18th century.
-Prior to the American Revolution, the Three Pigeons Tavern was well known in the area during the colonial era where the community in New Durham was located, as can be seen in the map below printed 1776.
+Prior to the American Revolution, the Three Pigeons Tavern was well known in the area during the colonial era where the community in New Durham was located.
 Along with Snake Hill and Priors' Mills, Three Pigeons made up one of three prominent land points in Hudson County; with the Three Pigeons namely being a site well referenced in describing proximity at the time as well.
 It has been said that General Washington had also spent time at the Three Pigeons, likely before and during the years of the revolution.